dvci/cc-pki/docs/business-rules/cql_primer.md

 docker run -d -p 8080:8080 --restart unless-stopped eu.gcr.io/fhir-ch/matchbox:v230
 ```

-Note that it's important to use the older v230 image in order to support StructureMap conversions.
 Running Matchbox in this fashion uses an in-memory data store rather than a backing database, so will not persist state across different container instantiations.

 ### Loading IGs Into Matchbox